• Skip to primary navigation

 May I negotiate to devote less than 75 percent effort?

-In general, 75 percent of the scholars’ full-time professional effort must be devoted to the program to comply with NIH requirements.
-However, certain surgical specialties may request less than 75 percent, but no less than 50 percent, protected time for this program.
+The NIH requires scholars commit 75 percent effort to the program.
+Certain surgical specialties may commit less than 75 percent, but no less than 50 percent, protected time for this program.
 Justification will require documentation that more than a 25 percent clinical commitment is required to avoid loss of competence or credentialing in specified clinical skills.
-Any applicant who is interested in applying while committing less than 75 percent effort for the academic aspects of the project should discuss their interests with the before applying.
+Any applicant who is interested in applying while committing less than 75 percent effort for the academic aspects of the project should discuss their interests with the program leadership before applying.

 I have another award that supports me for 75 percent of my research effort; can I retain that award while keeping the TRI Career Development Scholar Award?